ZacharyWesterman/weather-alerts/README.md

 }
 ```
 Make sure you input the phone number as `+ABBBCCCDDDD`, not `+A (BBB) CCC-DDDD` or `(BBB) CCC-DDDD`.
 Basically, include the plus, country code and extension, but not any spaces or punctuation.
+Do **NOT** commit this file!

 ### data/people.json
 ```json